-Proteins are the basic building blocks of the human body.
-They are made up of amino acids and are needed build muscles, blood, skin, hair, nails, and internal organs.
+Proteins are the major building blocks of the human body.
+They are made up of amino acids and are needed to build muscles, blood, skin, hair, nails, and internal organs.
 Next, to water, protein is the most plentiful substance in the body, and most of it is actually in the skeletal muscles.

 Foods that contain all of the essential amino acids are called complete proteins.
 These foods include beef, chicken, fish, eggs, milk, and just about anything else derived from animal sources.

 If you’re an exerciser, your protein needs may increase since strength training can rapidly break down muscle protein.
 The general guidelines for endurance and strength-trained athletes from the American Dietetic Association and American College of Sports Medicine suggest consuming between 1.2 and 1.7 grams of protein per kilogram of body weight for the best performance and health.

 I regularly help clients with their diet needs and challenges.
 The calculator below is a good way to calculate your protein needs individually.
 See me if you are looking to up your exercise program with specific goals in mind.

 Use these steps to find your protein need in grams (g)

 - Weight in pounds divided by 2.2 = weight in kilograms (kg)